WinterPromise homeschooling curriculum: what exactly does it promise?

 Here's a quote from their website:

 I've heard WinterPromise mentioned a few times by some families who like to combine their history and literature studies.
-I've been curious about it, so I was a little concerned when one of my online friends, a curricula reviewer for the TOS Crew (The Old Schoolhouse magazine), Stefanie, began writing about her family's experiences with WinterPromise on her blog, Life With My Giggly Girls.
+I've been interested in possibly using it for my own family, so I was a little concerned when one of my online friends, a curricula reviewer for the TOS Crew (The Old Schoolhouse magazine), Stefanie, began writing about her family's negative experiences with WinterPromise on her blog, Life With My Giggly Girls.

-I will be very clear right now: I have not used WinterPromise for myself.
+I will be very upfront with you: I have not used WinterPromise for myself.

 Stefanie has used WinterPromise, and I trust her and what she has to say about using the WinterPromise curriculum.
 She is very specific on the problems she's had with this curriculum, and I respect that.
 Instead of merely saying, "We are not liking WinterPromise," but not giving any specifics on what she likes and doesn't like with the curriculum, she is being very specific.

-First, I learned while browsing WinterPromise's website, that for one of my daughters, their program would cost $839 for the year.
+First, I learned while browsing WinterPromise's website, that for one of my daughters, their program would cost $839 for one year.
 That's only for one of my children!

 Gulp!